fabacab/nand2tetris/explanations/Or.md

 # `OR` logic gate

-The Hardware Description Language (HDL) description of the `NOT` functionality begins like this:
+The Hardware Description Language (HDL) description of the `OR` functionality begins like this:

 ```
 CHIP Or {